What Is NTM lung disease?

 Scale

-Sudden, unexplained weight loss and/or when you don’t feel like eating
+Sudden, unexplained weight loss and/or not feeling like eating

 LOW-GRADE FEVER